Gisleburt/GMTK_GameJam_2022/README.md

 Dev Log
 -------

+### Day 3 - 12:00

+It's officially a game!
+There's a bug on the "Lose" menu that needs fixing, you have to press Escape to get out, the back button doesn't work.
+Going to leave that for now and move on to polish, get it looking nice, see if I can add sound effects.

 ### Day 3 - 10:10

 Turns out making a font with a distance field in Unreal is really hard.
 I'll use Roboto for now and maybe come back to